-DISCO is pleased to announce its latest user permissions improvement, Tag Permissions.
-Now administrators can choose to provide users with management, editorial, or view-only access to each Tag Group or individual Tags.
-Use this feature to lock down tagging decisions once review is complete or create special purpose tags available to only specific users.
+DISCO is pleased to announce its latest user permissions improvement, tag permissions.
+Now administrators can choose to provide users with management, editorial, or view-only access to each tag group or to individual tags.
+Use this feature to lock down tagging decisions once review is complete, or create special purpose tags available to only specific users.

-Users & Roles is where administrators can add new users and assign them one of DISCO’s three standard roles (Admin, Reviewer or Restricted Reviewer) or create a Custom Role to be assigned.
-Notice the upgraded interface when you select the Roles tab.
-Under feature permissions, you will still be able choose which features each role will have access to, however, we have now added a new section called Work Product Permissions.
-Expand the Work Product Permissions dropdown to view two new permission areas: Tags and Fields, folders, notes and redactions.
+Users & Roles page is where administrators can add new users and assign them one of DISCO Review’s three standard roles (Admin, Reviewer, or Restricted Reviewer) or create a custom role.
+Notice the upgraded interface when you click the Roles tab.
+Under Feature Permissions, you will still be able choose which features each role will have access to, however, we have now added a new section called Work Product Permissions.
+Expand Work Product Permissions to view two new permission areas: Tags and Fields, folders, notes, and redactions.

-Expanding the Fields, folders, notes, and redactions allows you to add/remove Edit permissions to each of these features.
+Fields, folders, notes, and redactions allows you to add and remove edit permissions for each of these features.

 - View is always enabled for all roles and provides users with the right to see if there is any information for that feature for a specific document.

 - Edit provides users with the right to use each feature for a specific document.

 Expand the Tags section to set permissions on tag groups or individual tags.